-Whether you're creating a website or writing a novel, working from home can be a challenge.
+Whether you're creating a website, learning how to become an entrepreneur, or writing a novel, working from home can be a challenge.
 In order to help you stay focused and productive, we’ve rounded up some helpful work from home tips that you can easily implement when making the tough commute from your bed to your laptop.

 10 Tips for how to work from home:

 Stay on schedule

 When you picture yourself working from home, it might look something like this: Sleep in until 11 AM, get up and make coffee, go back to bed with your laptop and pretend to be productive until about 3 PM, all while never changing out of your pajamas.
 As blissful as this sounds, we all know it doesn’t add up in the productive equation – especially for a person working on a solo project with a distant deadline.
 Instead, it's a wise choice to set a schedule and hold yourself accountable.
 Are you used to working from 9 to 5?
 Or maybe you’re more creative in the morning, and therefore starting at 7 AM would be better?